ClementSafon/IDS_FL_Simulation/rapport_30feb.md

 The paper provided an overview of Federated Learning, explaining its principles and detailing the steps involved in the training process across decentralized devices.
 We implemented a FL-based IDS framework that allows IoT devices to collaboratively train a global intrusion detection model while keeping sensitive data localized.
 This decentralized approach enhances data privacy, scalability, and efficiency in the intrusion detection process.

 Throughout our experiments, including both binary and multi-class classifications, using the UNSW-NB15 dataset, the results demonstrated the potential of FL as a privacy-preserving solution for building effective IDS in IoT environments.
 However, we acknowledged the vulnerability of our implementation to specific FL-oriented attacks such as Data Poisoning and identified counter-measures.
-We would still like to point out that our implementation is rather simple: it was a three client architecture.
+We would still like to point out that our implementation is rather simple: it was a three client architecture, with less than 20 rounds for most our experiments.

 The research highlighted the challenges and issues in the application of FL to IDS, such as the need for clean and accurately labeled data, diversity in network traffic, and the impact of false positives and negatives on the overall security posture.
 Additionally, we discussed the importance of continuous refinement and fine-tuning of ML/FL models within IDS to enhance accuracy.

 The paper concluded by addressing potential counter-measures to the identified issues and emphasized the ongoing need for research and development in the intersection of Federated Learning and Network Security.
 Overall, this student research project contributes to understanding how FL can be utilized in the field of network security, paving the way for adaptive and intelligent security mechanisms in the evolving landscape of connected devices.
+Nevertheless, it is essential to acknowledge certain issues related to the automatic termination of training sessions, as our training experiences were consistently halted by arbitrary parameters.
+In an optimal implementation, we would refrain from "manually stopping" the training and instead employ a mechanism to stop the training based on the convergence of specific optimization parameters.

 Our experiments, ranging from binary to multi-class classifications using the UNSW-NB15 dataset, underscored the effectiveness of FL as a privacy-preserving solution.
 The decentralized learning process proved capable of detecting a wide range of intrusions while maintaining confidentiality.
 The experiments also exposed certain vulnerabilities, such as susceptibility to FL-oriented attacks like Data Poisoning.
 Identifying counter-measures, such as the KrumFusion method, is a step towards fortifying our FL-based IDS against potential threats.

-In acknowledging the challenges encountered, including data cleanliness, accurate labeling, and the impact of false positives and negatives, we underscore the importance of continual refinement and fine-tuning of our models.
+In acknowledging the challenges encountered, including data cleanliness, accurate labeling, and the impact of false positives and negatives and the automatic , we underscore the importance of continual refinement and fine-tuning of our models.
 The diversity in network traffic emerged as a significant consideration, prompting us to recognize the need for a sufficient amount of diverse data for effective training and detection.

-[commment] (#
-- Expériences, bilan, enseignements à tirer comment bien effecuter l'apprentissage
-- Présenter les résultats avec hopefully les résultats cohérents qui co
-- état de l'art/background/restituer les recherches
-- Dire les obstacles qu'on a rencontré
-- Fuzzing)

 \newpage

 # References
 <a id="1">[1]</a>